Most Common Procedures Manual and Policy Review Examples:

 Safe Work Procedures Training

 Safe Work Procedures and Standard Operating Procedures are a similar type of program focused on documenting a “best practices” set of steps for completing a task.
-Some procedures are regulated and may be unchanging; other procedures may be constantly evolving and needs frequent updating and review.
-There is often a need for a formal sign off with some of these procedures.
+Some procedures are regulated and may be unchanging; other procedures may be constantly evolving and may need frequent updating and review.
+There is often a need for a formal sign off with these types of procedures.

 The frequency for Safe Work Procedures or Standard Operating Procedures Training is typically annually at a minimum and as frequently as quarterly for evolving procedures or highly regulated situations.